whitnersyrena/MicroEuk_Succession/README.md

   --input-path taxonomy.qza \
   --output-path exported-taxonomy
 ```
-NEXT THREE STEPS ARE ALL OPTIONAL VISUALISATIONS AND STATISTICS
+THE FOLLOWING FOUR STEPS ARE ALL OPTIONAL VISUALISATIONS AND STATISTICS

 Make a phylogenetic tree
 ```